Skip to main content

 Conversations

 Browse conversation history with summaries and per-conversation memory.
-View how working memory was assembled for each session.
+Resume past sessions or view how working memory was assembled for each conversation.

 Settings

 Dynamic settings UI with 9 categories (TTS, STT, LLM, System, Memory, VAD, Audio, Privacy, Desktop).
 The form is generated from the settings schema (GET /api/settings/schema) and supports real-time updates via PUT /api/settings.
+Includes inline credential management for API key rotation with live validation.
 Changes with immediate reload type take effect instantly.
 Changes with provider-restart reload type require a provider restart (triggered automatically).

 System